WayfaringBloke/dnd/writing/pub/World.md

 Tethered to the HyperMall the cloud city once flew miles above cloud level to allow its residents to experience a beautiful clear sky (and get skin cancer).
 Due to poor maintenance and fuel costs it now runs only a few hundred meters above the HyperMall.
 Its residents are extremely insular so nobody knows what it looks like up there.

 ### FinSpace
 A global hallicination, where all finance is conducted.
-Entered by taking the halucinogenic upper "Fin", its an endless ser
+Entered by taking the halucinogenic upper "Fin", its an endless series of skyscrapers connected by metro tunnels.
+Here all financial business has been conducted since a hacker group managed to destroy 64% of all banking records.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDI5NTUxMDQsLTEyMzM4Mjg5MjQsMT
+eyJoaXN0b3J5IjpbLTE5NTMxNDUwNjYsLTEyMzM4Mjg5MjQsMT
 YwODc4NzkwMiwtMTAxNDA1MDg5MiwxMTUxMDY3MTcsMjg1NzI5
 OTgxLC0xNjg0OTI2OTUyLC05NTQ5MzgxMzEsMzg1NzcxODk5XX
 0=